PatrickDaG/nix-config/README.md

 4. Export all zpools and reboot into system
 6. Retrieve hostkeys using `ssh-keyscan <host> | grep -o 'ssh-ed25519.*' > host/<target>/secrets/host.pub
 5. Deploy system

+### Add secureboot to new systems
+1. generate keys with `sbct create-keys'
+1. tar the resulting folder using `tar cvf secureboot.tar -C /etc/secureboot`
+1. Copy the tar to local using scp and encrypt it using rage
+1. safe the encrypted archive to `hosts/<host>/secrets/secureboot.tar.age`
+1. *DO NOT* forget to delete the unecrypted archives
+1. link `/run/secureboot` to `/etc/secureboot`
+1. This is necesarry since for your next apply the rekeyed keys are not yet available but needed for signing the boot files
+1. ensure the boot files are signed using `sbctl verify`
+1. Now reboot the computer into BIOS and enable secureboot this may include removing any existing old keys
+1. bootctl should now read `Secure Boot: disabled (setup)`
+1. you can now enroll your secureboot keys using
+1. `sbctl enroll-keys`
+    If you want to be able to boot microsoft signed images append `--microsoft`
+1. Time to reboot and pray

 ## Deploy